space space space space space

 1992: abandoning market gardening

 Despite the damage caused by the storm in 1987 we managed to pull ourselves up and continued growing specialist fruit and vegetables for the market.
 We supplied a number of local grocers but most of our produce went into Covent Garden Market every week.
 The late 1980s was witnessing the start of supermarket dominance in the food market and everyone was feeling the pressure to cut margins.
 As a small, independent grower we were feeling the pinch.
 In 1992 our wholesaler at Covent Garden went into liquidation owing us a significant amount of money for goods already supplied.
 This was the second time it had happened and so we cut our losses with the Market Garden and decided to build the hosta business from what had largely been a hobby.
-In 1992 we set up selling our limited stock of hostas through mail order.
+In 1992 we set up selling our limited stock of hostas through small shows we travelled to, up and down the UK and Ireland.

 In 1999 we bought in growing medium from our local supplier to do all our sales stock and pot on around £10,000.00 worth of new varieties we had imported from America.
 Within weeks it was obvious that there was something wrong with the growing medium as it seemed to be poisoning everything we potted with it.
-In fact, extensive laboratory tests concluded that the growing medium was indeed poisonous to plants and t
+In fact, extensive laboratory tests concluded that the growing medium was indeed poisonous to plants and this was start of a four year battle for compensation that severely affected the time we could spend running the business.
+Although we were in the right, we didn't receive any damages and the protracted legal wrangling almost forced us under - a painful but very educational experience.

 Fortunately we managed to secure sufficient supplies of sales stock to fulfill our show obligations otherwise the business would have folded.
 We have our dutch friend, Marco Fransen, to thank for helping us to continue trading and fulfil our show commitments for that year.